 Lyme Vaccine (borrelia burgdorferi) - Lyme is a tick-borne disease that can cause fever, lameness, and kidney failure.
 We recommend this vaccine for dogs exposed to tick bites and those that travel to or live in high risk areas (especially Northern states).

 Rabies - Rabies vaccine is required by law!
 We use the 1 year Purevax rabies vaccine for our feline patients.

 Feline Viral Rhinotracheitis, Calicivirus, and Panleukopenia (FVRCP "combo") - We recommend most cats be vaccinated against these highly contagious intestinal and respiratory diseases.
 We have both the 1 year and 3 year vaccines available.

 Feline Leukemia Virus (FeLV) - A highly contagious virus spread from cat to cat contact through saliva (grooming and bite wounds), sharing food bowls and sharing litter boxes.
 FeLV causes cancer in about 20% of infected cats and can contribute to other diseases or anemia through suppression of the immune system.
 There is no cure!
 We recommend all new kittens and cats be tested for FeLV and receive two vaccinations given 3-4 weeks apart.
 Yearly vaccines are recommended in cats with high risk of exposure (those who live or are allowed outdoors and those in contact with other cats that have outdoor access.
-We have the 2 year vaccine available.
+We use the 2 year vaccine.